Jean-Baptiste Brondel: Priesthood

-Brondel arrived at Vancouver, British Columbia in 1866.
-He taught at Holy Angels College in Vancouver for one year, then moved to the Washington Territory in the United States.
-He served as rector of the church at Steilacoom with its attendant missions for ten years.
-During his tenure there, he also built churches in Tacoma and Olympia, both in Washington.
-Brondel was transferred to Walla Walla in 1877, but returned to Steilacoom the following year.
+Brondel arrived at Vancouver in the Washington Territory of the United States in 1866.
+At that time, the territory was part of the Diocese of Nesqually.
+The diocese assigned him to teach at Holy Angels College in Vancouver.
+He was then transferred after 12 months to Steilacoom, Washington, to serve as rector of its church and mission for the next ten years.
+During his tenure in Steilacoom, Brondel also built churches in Tacoma and Olympia, both in Washington.
+Brondel was transferred to Walla Walla, Washington, in 1877, but returned to Steilacoom the following year.